nikouu/TinyWordle/README.md

 ![image](images/rules.png)

-Each attempt at shinking the final binary will have it's own brach to easily compare and understand the steps taken.
+Each attempt at shinking the final binary will have it's own project to easily compare and understand the steps taken.

+Console work helped out by [Console Games - Snake](https://dev.to/pcmichaels/console-games-snake-part-1-3jfg)

 ## Original
-The [original](https://github.com/nikouu/TinyWordle/tree/original) branch just getting the game going with no attempt to think about efficiency.
+The `00 original` folder is about getting the game going with no attempt to think about efficiency.

+Started with `dotnet new console`.